hotmeshio/sdk-typescript/README.md

     //Hi, World!
 Hello, World!
     ```

 Redis governance delivers more than just reliability.
 Externalizing state fundamentally changes the execution profile for your functions, allowing you to design long-running, durable workflows.
-Use the following methods to solve the most common state management challenges.
+The `MeshOS` base class (shown in the examples above) provides additional methods for solving the most common state management challenges.

- - `waitForSignal` | Pause and wait for external event(s) before continuing.
+ - `waitForSignal` | Pause your function and wait for external event(s) before continuing.
 The *waitForSignal* method will collate and cache the signals and only awaken your function once they've all arrived.
  - `signal` | Send a signal (and optional payload) to any paused function.
- - `hook` | Redis governance supercharges your functions, transforming them into 're-entrant processes'.
-Optionally use the *hook* method to spawn parallel execution threads within any running function.
+ - `hook` | Redis governance converts your functions into 're-entrant processes'.
+Optionally use the *hook* method to spawn parallel execution threads to augment a running workflow.
  - `sleep` | Pause function execution for a ridiculous amount of time (months, years, etc).
 There's no risk of information loss, as Redis governs function state.
 When your function awakens, function state is efficiently (and automatically) restored.
  - `random` | Generate a deterministic random number that can be used in a reentrant process workflow (replaces `Math.random()`).
  - `executeChild` | Call another durable function and await the response. *Design sophisticated, multi-process solutions by leveraging this command.*